 - A multi-center study on on testing and preventive care for patients following the Fontan operation.

 - A multi-center study on liver health in adults with Fontan circulation.

 - Developing a home-based physical activity program, Steppin’ It Up, to improve quality of life and physical activity in children with Fontan circulation.

-- Creating the Fontan Outcomes Network, a registry-based multi-center network designed to collaborate and better meet the needs of individuals with Fontan circulation.
+- Joined as a Pilot Care Center for the Fontan Outcomes Network, a registry-based multi-center network designed to collaborate and better meet the needs of individuals with Fontan circulation.